nitedani/gstreamer-go-wrtc-remote/README.md

-With the configuration above, the stream is available on: http://localhost:4000?streamId=stream_test direct_connect set on the client overrides the server setting
+With the configuration above, the stream is available on: http://localhost:4000?streamId=stream_test direct_connect set on the client overrides the server setting private will hide the stream on the list streams page (/)

 ## Development:

 Requirements: same as build requirements

 1. In VS-code File->Open Workspace from File->select the included workspace file
-2. open signalserver/.env, customize
+2. open server/.env, customize
-3. open streamserver/.env, customize
+3. open capture/config.json, customize
 4. `npm i`
 5. `npm run start:dev`